 In one of the fastest turnarounds witnessed, the Toyota Camry regained its “recommended” rating from Consumer Reports.
-Once again, the Camry is not only the top selling vehicle, it is one of the most reliable and safest sedans on the road making it the recommended buy.
+Once again, the Camry is not only the top-selling vehicle, it is one of the most reliable and safest sedans on the road making it the recommended buy.
+Toyota is no stranger to Consumer Reports lists.

 “The Consumer Reports recommendation is certainly a big thing for Toyota,” said Jake Fisher, the magazine’s director of automotive testing, in a phone interview with Bloomberg.
 Fisher said he wasn’t aware of any vehicle returning to the recommended list faster than Camry.